 - The veteran died while in service or from a service-connected disability and the spouse didn’t remarry before they were 57 years old or before December 16, 2003

 - The veteran had been totally disabled and then died, but their disability may not have been the cause of death (in certain situations)

 To buy or refinance a house, the surviving spouse will need a Certificate of Eligibility (COE).
 The Department of Veterans Affairs website has more information on how to get a COE.

 What are VA loan benefits for surviving spouses?

 One benefit surviving spouses enjoy is they do not need to pay the funding fee when they get a VA loan.
 Other benefits include:

 - Competitive interest rates

 - Flexible credit requirements

-- As little as zero down on many purchase loans
+- 0% down payments on many loans

 - No monthly mortgage insurance premiums